Skip to content

 Who is Powder Mountain for?

-It’s no surprise that Powder Mountain is a great mountain for powderhounds.
-With more than 8,000 acres of terrain covered in 500 annual inches of powder, Pow Mow is ideal for experts to challenge themselves as well as for beginners to learn how to ski powder.
-Intermediate to expert skiers prefer runs off the Paradise lift and cat skiing at Lightning Ridge, but beginners can get plenty at Hidden Lake and Sundown.
+It’s no surprise that Powder Mountain is great for powder hounds.
+With 5,000 acres of terrain covered in 360 annual inches of powder, Pow Mow is ideal for experts to challenge themselves and beginners to learn how to ski powder.
+Intermediate to expert skiers prefer runs off the Paradise lift, but beginners can find plenty of terrain at the Hidden Lake and Sundown lifts.

 Guided Backcountry Skiing

 If the phrase "Powder Safari" strikes your fancy, a backcountry tour of Powder Mountain is the season highlight you’ve been waiting for.
-Get into the sidecountry with an Adventure Center expert who knows where all the sweet runs are.
-The Pow Mow area called DMI is local code for “Don’t Mention It” (a.k.a.
-Wolf Canyon) and you can get in the thick of approximately 1,000 acres and a 3,000 vertical drop if you’re willing to take a short hike up to James Peak.
-This awesome terrain includes huge, wide-open bowls, thick trees and some steep chutes.
-Aren’t you glad you have someone who knows it well?
+Get into the sidecountry with a Powder Mountain guide who knows where all the sweet runs are.
+Venture into approximately 1,000 acres and a 3,000 vertical drop by taking a short hike up to James Peak.
+This awesome terrain includes huge, wide-open bowls, thick trees and steep chutes.
+Aren’t you glad you have a guide who knows it well?

 Parking and Transportation

 Free parking is available without reservation at the Timberline, Hidden Lake and Sundown base areas.
-Road conditions can get ugly during winter – always follow canyon requirements, which may include clearance minimums, chains and 4WD.
-You can help reduce traffic congestion by parking at the Eden Park n’ Ride lot and hopping on a UTA Ski Bus or complimentary Pow Mow shuttle (free for season pass holders!).
+Road conditions can get slippery during the winter – always follow canyon requirements, which may include clearance minimums, chains and 4WD.
+Help reduce traffic congestion by parking at the Eden Park n’ Ride lot and hopping on a UTA Ski Bus or complimentary Pow Mow shuttle (free for season pass holders).
 See more Utah ski vacation tips.

 Night Skiing